-Among individuals who sought cost information, CDHP and traditional plan enrollees were equally likely to have sought cost information on a range of health care services (Figure 10).
-In most instances, HDHP and traditional plan enrollees were also equally likely to have sought cost information.
-However, HDHP enrollees were less likely than traditional plan enrollees to have sought information on dental and vision care.
+Among individuals who sought cost information, CDHP and traditional-plan enrollees were equally likely to have sought cost information on a range of health care services (Figure 10).
+However, CDHP enrollees were less likely than traditional-plan enrollees to have sought information on vision care.
+In most instances, HDHP and traditional-plan enrollees were also equally likely to have sought cost information; however, HDHP enrollees were less likely than traditional-plan enrollees to have sought information on dental care and they were more likely to have sought information on lab and radiology costs.

-Among individuals seeking cost information, 67-80 percent sought information on cost sharing; 47-59 percent sought information on what insurance would and would not pay toward the cost of care; 42-48 percent sought cost information on provider costs; and about one-quarter sought information on total provider charges (Figure 11).
-There were no differences in the type of cost information sought by plan type, with one exception: CDHP enrollees were more likely than traditional plan enrollees to have sought information on what insurance would and would not pay toward the cost of care.
+Among individuals seeking cost information, 66-68 percent found information on cost sharing; 42-47 percent found information on what insurance would and would not pay toward the cost of care; 46-60 percent found cost information on provider costs; 21-28 percent found information on the total cost of health care services charged to their insurance plan; and 12-16 percent found the total cost outside of their insurance plan (Figure 11).
+There were no differences in the type of cost information sought by plan type, with one exception: HDHP enrollees were more likely than traditional-plan enrollees to have sought information on the average or range of costs charged by health care providers.